Effective Holiday Allowance: Simple Steps for Compliance

 10. Meal Allowance

 Meal Allowance is offered to cover meal expenses during working hours.
-It may be provided in the form of meal coupons or direct cash.
-The taxability of meal allowance depends on the form in which it is received and the monetary limit as prescribed by the employer.
+It may be given in the form of meal coupons or direct cash.
+Whether meal allowance is taxed or not would depend upon whether it is received in some other form and also depends on the monetary limit fixed by the employer.

 11. Uniform Allowance